monyarm/NovelVM/README.md

 #### 7.8.4) Compressing MONSTER.SOU with MP3

-You need LAME, and our `compress_scumm_sou` utility from the scummvm-tools package to perform this task, and ScummVM must be compiled with MAD support.
+You need LAME, and our `compress_scumm_sou` utility from the novelvm-tools package to perform this task, and NovelVM must be compiled with MAD support.

     compress_scumm_sou monster.sou